nucypher/nucypher/docs/source/pre_application/node_requirements.rst

 .. note::

-    The expectation is that the operator account is part of the local keystore.
+    The expectation is that the operator account is part of the local ethereum keystore.